Many of women's fundamental rights are enshrined under European law. Brexit could reverse all that. Nina Parker sends a call to arms.

 In short, I am calling all women and the 80% of millennials that voted remain, and the many more young women who cannot vote, those whom nonetheless want to ensure the fluidity of present rights.
 To not be silent on the issue of Brexit.

 Equality rights have for too long been second to the interests of business.
 Trade is not the most impending risk posed in Brexit Britain.
 It is human rights which should be at the forefront of negotiations.

 The Brexit path being taken is very male, very right wing, deeply un-progressive, extremely unrepresentative. if we get a chance to vote on the final deal, we owe it to the memory of the suffragettes too, to use it.
 And we owe it to ourselves to fight to get that vote and reverse the catastrophic path we are on.

 On Sunday May 13th women across the UK gathered in solidarity.
 The mission has begun, and this time it is female led.
 Campaigns are forming.

 To get involved join Best for Britain, Women For Europe, or Our Future Our Choice.

 Nina Parker is a member of the Our Future Our Choice campaign and an organiser of #WomenAgainstBrexit.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.